deckgo/deckdeckgo/README.md

 npm init deckdeckgo
 ```

+Once your presentation created, simply go to your new project's folder and start editing `src/index.html` to prepare your sliders and content for your talk 😉

 ## Installing DeckDeckGo in any projects

 If you wish to use the [DeckDeckGo] presentation tool without any tooling, use it directly in your project from a CDN, using a simple script include, or install it from [npm](https://www.npmjs.com/package/deckdeckgo).